 #3: Reassess and repeat if necessary.
-Implement mitigations if appropriate.
-This is the scientific method at work!
+Implement mitigation if appropriate.
+This is the scientific method at work.

 Air Quality Inspection Sample Projects:

-- Petaluma air quality testing for hospital and schools
+- Petaluma air quality testing for hospitals and schools

 - Palo Alto VOC testing in a grocery store